 - reflect on biases and review practices that center equity;

-- suggest resources/connections for applicant groups;
+- give feedback to applicant groups;

-- provide input on the Grassroots Fund's guiding practices and how we all can further operationalize & center equity and environmental justice across the region.
+- provide input on the Grassroots Fund's guiding practices and how we all can further operationalize & center equity and Environmental Justice across the region.

 Who?